philbattos/tubing-conditions/README.md

 # Tubing Conditions App

-Add Boulder Tubing API url to your .env file to make requests for tubing data.
+Add environment variable named TUBING_CONDITIONS_URL to your .env file to make requests to the Boulder Tubing API.

 Run app with a local Rails server: `rails s`